FluSightNetwork/cdc-flusight-ensemble/README.md

 Starting in the 2013-2014 influenza season, the CDC has run the "Forecast the Influenza Season Collaborative Challenge" (a.k.a.
 FluSight) each influenza season, soliciting weekly forecasts for specific influenza season metrics from teams across the world.
 These forecasts are displayed together on [a website](https://predict.phiresearchlab.org/post/57f3f440123b0f563ece2576) during the season and are evaluated for accuracy after the season is over.

 ## Ensemble prediction for 2017-2018 season
 Seen as one of the most powerful and flexible prediction approaches available, ensemble methods combine predictions from different models into a single prediction.
-In the 2016-2017 influenza season, the CDC created a simple weighted average ensemble of the submissios to the challenge.
+Beginning in the 2015-2016 influenza season, the CDC created a simple weighted average ensemble of the submissios to the challenge.
 In the upcoming 2017-2018 influenza season, the CDC intends to create and implement more sophisticated ensemble model based on some or all of the submissions to the CDC 2017-2018 FluSight challenge.
 This document outlines a proposed framework for a collaborative implementation of an ensemble during this time.

 ## Overall Timeline